OpenSourceWorkflow/generator-kickstart/README.md

 ## Assets

-As you can see in the 'foo' example.
+### Images

 Save images used for styling to the img/ subfolder of your component.

 There the grunt task expects an SVG and a PNG.
 If you choose to use the 'Base64BackgroundImages' mixin the SVG is inlined into your CSS and the png is saved to assets/img as fallback.

+### Webfonts

+Save your webfonts to font/ subfolder of your component.

+You could use a 'common' or 'webfonts' component to seperate styles for your webfonts.

 ## Example for component 'Foo'

-Here is a complete setup for the 'Foo' component:
+Here is an example setup for 'Foo' component:

 ```bash
 .